MostlySubsonic/Portfolio/README.md

 Note:
-All SQL queries were written 100% by me, Connor Nichols.
+All SQL queries were written 100% by me.